 The mountain yellow-legged frog has two populations that have been declared separate subspecies: a northern and central Sierra Nevada population, and a southern Sierra Nevada and Southern California population.
 Both populations are adapted to high-elevation habitats without aquatic predators.
 So unsurprisingly, the main reason for the frogs' decline is the introduction of nonnative trout to alpine lakes.
 These fish, stocked by the California Department of Fish and Game, prey upon tadpoles and young frogs.
 The yellow-legged frog has disappeared from the most known historical locations, and most of the largest populations left are near collapse.

-The Center first filed a petition to add the Sierra Nevada population to the endangered species list in 2000.
-Finally in 2013, as a result of a historic 2011 settlement agreement with the Center that is also speeding protection decisions for 756 other species, the Service proposed federal Endangered Species Act protection for Sierra Nevada yellow-legged frogs, along with more than 2 million acres of proposed critical habitat — but after it had dragged its feet for years on taking next steps, in March 2016 we sued.
-In August we won a settlement requiring the Service to determine whether the foothill yellow-legged frog warrants protection by 2020.
-Meanwhile we've also warned we'd sue the U.S. Forest Service had been warned we'd sue that agency for authorizing livestock grazing on the Humboldt-Toiyabe National Forest without considering the potential impacts to federally protected Sierra Nevada yellow-legged frogs, as well as Yosemite toads.
+The Center first petitioned to protect the Sierra Nevada population under the Endangered Species Act in 2000.
+After we won a historic 2011 settlement agreement with the Service (also affecting 756 other species) — feds proposed protections and more than 2 million acres of critical habitat.
+After years of federal foot-dragging and a 2016 Center suit, we won a settlement requiring the Service to determine whether the foothill yellow-legged frog warrants protection by 2020.
+Meanwhile we've also warned we'd sue the U.S. Forest Service for authorizing livestock grazing that could harm Sierra Nevada yellow-legged frogs and Yosemite toads.

 in response to our legal action, the feds finalized a recovery plan for the endangered Southern California population of mountain yellow-legged frogs in 2019.
 And thanks to our work, the California Fish and Game Commission has designated all populations of the mountain yellow-legged frog as "candidates" for listing.
 That's the first step toward state protection.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|